Let’s pretend I’m reviewing your art portfolio in person at a Portfolio Day event.

 Sketchbooks

 I love to see sketchbooks because they help me understand how you think visually.
-Sketchbooks show me what topics and ideas you’re most interested in and what kinds of images and references you collect and bring to your work.
+Sketchbooks show me:

 I know this sounds like a lot and you might not have that much work.
 But I want to set expectations.
 There are absolutely students that you’ll be in art school with that are creating that much work in high school.
 I have met hundreds of them.